Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors: Materials and Methods

 In the absence of a magnetic field, the Onsager reciprocal relation holds for the electrical conductivity, and the associated symmetry properties of the resistivity and strain tensors allow us to more conveniently express them as six component vectors, such that

-where$1 = xx, 2 = yy, 3 = zz, 4 = yz, 5 = zx, 6 = xy$.
+where $1 = xx, 2 = yy, 3 = zz, 4 = yz, 5 = zx, 6 = xy$.
 Using this Voigt notation, the elastoresistivity is represented by a pseudo-second rank tensor.
 For a tetragonal crystal, the point group symmetry allows us to further simplify the elasotresistivity tensor:

+Here the six compenent vectors describing the resistivity change and the strain are defined with respect to the $a$, $b$, and $c$ crystollographic axes which are aligned with the $x$, $y$, and $z$ Cartesian axes.
+The elastoresistivity coefficients will be written with respect to the crystollographic axes throughout this text.
 In the following sections, we describe how the elastoresistivity coefficients $(m_{11}-m_{12})$ and $m_{66}$ are related to the nematic susceptibility for the $B_{1g}$ and $B_{2g}$ symmetry channels, and how these coefficients can be measured.
 These ideas were first described in ref \cite{HH_2013}.